 Boeing stacked up 259 orders and commitments for a revamped version of its 777 long-haul jet at last month's Dubai Airshow, but more than 200 of them have yet to be posted in its backlog of orders as firm contracts are drawn up.

-Airbus won an order for 50 A380 superjumbo aircraft from Dubai's Emirates, but this was also waiting to be finalised and has yet to appear in company data.
+Airbus won an order for 50 A380 superjumbo aircraft from Dubai's Emirates, but this was also waiting to be finalized and has yet to appear in company data.

 The Emirates A380 deal marked a turnaround in orders for the world's largest airliner after a period of slack sales.